6 Common Roof Problems In Long Island

 Long Island’s geographic location exposes it to several environmental factors that can contribute to roofing problems, including:

-- Coastal Weather: Proximity to the ocean brings moisture-laden air and the potential for salt spray, both of which can accelerate wear and tear on roofing materials.
+Coastal Weather: Proximity to the ocean brings moisture-laden air and the potential for salt spray, both of which can accelerate wear and tear on roofing materials.

-- Storm Activity: Long Island regularly experiences powerful storms, including hurricanes and nor’easters, which can bring high winds, heavy rainfall, and even hail—causing significant damage to roofs.
+Storm Activity: Long Island regularly experiences powerful storms, including hurricanes and nor’easters, which can bring high winds, heavy rainfall, and even hail—causing significant damage to roofs.

-- Humidity and Moisture: Humidity levels remain high for much of the year, contributing to mold, algae growth, and wood rot in roofing systems.
+Humidity and Moisture: Humidity levels remain high for much of the year, contributing to mold, algae growth, and wood rot in roofing systems.

-Common Long Island Roof Problems
+6 Common Roof Problems

-Leaks and Roof Damage
+1. Leaks and Roof Damage

 One of the most frequent roof issues faced by Long Island homeowners is roof leaks.
 Due to the region’s wet climate and storm activity, water infiltration can become a major problem if your roof is not well-maintained or properly sealed.